Dmumladz3/Epam-course-module1/modules/Build tools (Maven, Gradle)/Homework.md

-Create Ant+Ivy, Maven and Gradle build scripts to build the project.
+Create Ant+Ivy (Optional), Maven and Gradle build scripts to build the project.
 Two artifacts – war (for web module) and jar (for admin module) should be generated as a result of script running.
 Also you need to create README file with build instructions.

 Task details: